Skip to Main Content

 Managed charging, which is leveraged by some utilities, allows EV charging to be remotely paused during periods of peak energy consumption with the consent of the owner.

-The Inflation Reduction Act of 2022 is a landmark federal law that authorizes an investment of $391 billion in spending on energy and climate change, $158 billion of which is earmarked for the advancement of clean energy initiatives.
+The Inflation Reduction Act of 2022 is a landmark federal law that authorizes significant investment in initiatives to combat climate change and advance clean energy.
 The impact of EVs on the electricity grid today is negligible, and there is enough excess capacity to handle the rapid growth of plug-in vehicles.
 In fact, experts see electric vehicles as part of the solution, effectively adding flexibility to the modern grid to mitigate the effects of climate change.

 As America’s electric infrastructure adjusts to the changing needs of today’s homes and businesses and the challenges presented by climate change and extreme weather, it’s clear that the additional load on the power grid from electric vehicles is just one piece of a much larger puzzle.
 The enhanced electrical grid of the future will have benefits for the environment, utility companies, and their customers alike.